rebelsky/sams-assorted-musings-reflections/grinnell-trads-noyce-cooper.md

 [25] Hmmm ... we may have reached the point every day is now April Fools Day in the US.

+[26] You can find some followup notes after the endnotes.

-[26] We even have a vegan bar in the cafeteria [27].
+[27] We even have a vegan bar in the cafeteria [28].

-[27] They do not serve roast vegan.
+[28] They do not serve roast vegan.

-[28] Do I find it ironic that they served pork at an event named using a Hebrew word?
+[29] Do I find it ironic that they served pork at an event named using a Hebrew word?
 Words can't begin to describe how I felt.

-[29] He also did not ride a horse to the top of another building on campus.
+[30] He also did not ride a horse to the top of another building on campus.

-[30] No, I made no claims about Bruce Springsteen elsewhere in this article.
+[31] No, I made no claims about Bruce Springsteen elsewhere in this article.
 It just seemed useful to add.

-[31] It probably wasn't much of a surpise, but I tried.
+[32] It probably wasn't much of a surpise, but I tried.

-[32] In that case, seventy six sackbuts should lead the big parade.
+[33] In that case, seventy six sackbuts should lead the big parade.

-[33] They could also play "Zink went the strings of my heart."
+[34] They could also play "Zink went the strings of my heart."

-[34] I consider the campus bike program one of the clear pieces of evidence of the failure of self governance.
+[35] I consider the campus bike program one of the clear pieces of evidence of the failure of self governance.

+[36] In an earlier version of the essay, the paragraph did *not* appear before the endnotes.
+That earlier version of the essay lacked any claim as to the position of that paragraph.

-[35] Or maybe not.
+[37] Or maybe not.

 ---

+Let's see ...
+I should be a bit clearer.
+There is no Noyce/Cooper picnic.
+No, students do not slaughter pigs or cows or horses.
+We have large numbers of vegetarian and vegan students on campus [27].
+Robert N. Noyce '49 *did* steal a pig from a local farmer for a hog roast and needed Grant Gale's rhetorical chops to avoid expulsion.
+While we don't have a the Noyce/Cooper picnic a few years ago, the Trustees did create an event called "Selah" which included a hog roast that was supposed to harken back to the Noyce "incident" [29].
+Gary Cooper '26 almost certainly did not ride a horse to the top of Gates tower [30].
+While Cooper never graduated from Grinnell, he left voluntarily rather than being expelled.
+Gary Cooper was a succesful actor.
+Students do have a Mary B. James festival.
+Because James' name can be heard as "Mary *Be* James", the Mary B. James party is a cross-dressing festival.
+Fig Newtons *are* named after Newton, Massachusetts.
+Our country *is* currently experiencing a significant disconnect between fact and fiction.
+Grinnell was founded by something we refer to as "The Iowa Band", but you see little evidence of it on campus.
+Lee Running in art does some amazing work with bones, but she uses deer bones she collects as a way to reflect on the inadvertent slaughter of deer that our highways create.
+I have heard that Dayton Meat has excellent bacon.
+Bruce Springsteen *did* play in the old Darby [31].
+Many of the endnotes in this essay lack a corresponding referent.
+These endnotes exist primarily so that there is a gap between the first set of endnotes and the "surprise statement" [32].
+I do wonder what a marching band with a hundred and ten cornettos would sound like [33,34].
+Newton North is superior to Newton South.
+You will enjoy the article that I mention in the next paragraph.
+Students do abuse campus bikes [35].
+There is no clear rhyme or reason to when I italicize words within this paragraph.
+The page that indicates that Gary Cooper returned to Grinnell is not very useful.
+This paragraph does appear after the endnotes [36].
+That should cover most of the claims I made in this musing [37].

+_The Grinnell Magazine_ recently ran [a relatively nice article about Grinnell myths and legends](https://www.grinnell.edu/news/campus-myth-busters).
+You should check it out.

+---

-*Version 1.1.2 of 2017-04-01.*
+*Version 1.2 of 2017-04-01.*